kshitij12345/torchnnprofiler/README.md

 #### Why nnprofiler instead of torch.profiler?

-PyTorch already ships with two utilities to time your code, so why another?
+PyTorch already ships with a utility to profile your code, so why another?
 It's simple that each of them target different use-case and work at different levels.

 [torch.profiler](https://pytorch.org/docs/stable/profiler.html) helps profile the model at the granularity of PyTorch operators.
 This means that one has to guess which layer that belongs to and also if you use `conv` at multiple places then how long is each one taking.